Updated: Oct 3

-I was 14 when I entered High School in 10th grade.
-I remember getting hit on by 18 year old guys thinking: “Bro, are you a student or a grown ass man?
+I was 14 in 10th grade getting hit on by 18-year-old guys thinking: “Bro, are you a student or a grown ass man?
 I'm still watching the Disney Channel."

-We all socialized at school, but after hours...
+We all socialized in class, but after school...

 My girlfriends and I'd get lit at the Friday night football games.
-We'd walk the bleachers, meet a ton of people, and get invited to the after parties.
-Our football team had all-star players and all-star parties everywhere from ramblers to mansions in the mountains.
+We'd walk the bleachers, chat with friends, and get invited to the all after parties.
+Our football team was 5A, and had all-star players.
+Our school was full of allstars, and we all liked to party (except the Mormons).
 Any time, any one's parents were out of town, that house was the party.

 50 Cent made his debut.

-& Kelis dropped "Milkshake" (which I hated at first, but overtime, this song hexed it's way into my heart).
+& Kelis hexed "Milkshake" into the hearts of millions.
+Overtime, this song hexed it's way into my heart too!

-From parties to car rides, music shaped the best memories of my high school experience.
-My girlfriends and I would pile into our only 16 Year Old friend's car, drive to "Club dub" aka Wendy's, eat junk food, and listen to songs on the radio.
+Music shaped the best of my high school experiences.
+My girlfriends and I would pile in Chase's car (our only 16 Year Old friend).
+We'd drive to "Club dub" aka Wendy's, eat junk food, and listen to songs on the radio.
 If Chingy's "One Call Away" came on, I'd shut the conversation down.
 I just LOVED that song!
 I loved repeating the words like I was from a part of the country where it was perfectly fine to pronounce things like: "It was wurrrd how we met, huhh?!
 She was wit her ma in Bank Americuhh wit ma son cashin' a check!"

-Listening to rap music taught me that it's a lot better to be a pimp than a ho.
-It also taught me that it's ok to fornicate because song is talking about it.
-I began to conduct myself more like a male rapper than the rap music video ho, and it changed my persona.
+Listening to the rap music of my time, taught me that it was a lot better to be a “pimp” than a “ho”.
+To treat the other sex like an object, and move on.
+The more music influenced my life, the more it changed my persona.
 More importantly, it changed the way I handled the senior boys.

+Anytime I walked past that table, and a guy shouted obscenities at me, I shouted back: "Ho, please!"
 I got a lot of attention from the Senior boys and I liked it.
-I liked that they liked me, and I liked that it was innocent.
-However, there's a big difference between the mind of an 18 Year old guy and a 14 year old girl, and I wish I didn't have to learn that lesson the hard way.
+I liked that they liked me.
+However, there's a big difference between the mind of an 18-Year-Old Guy and a 14-Year-Old Girl, and I wish I didn't have to learn that the hard way.